nellogan/PathfindingVisualizer/README.md

 # [Interactive pathfinding visualizer live demo](https://nellogan.github.io/PathfindingVisualizer)
-Great tool to visualize how search algorithms traverse through a grid with walls and weighted edges.
+Click on the link above for a live demo.
+Visualize how search algorithms traverse through a grid with walls and weighted edges.
+Dijkstra's algorithm guarantees the shortest possible path (optimal).
+A* algorithm will also determine the shortest path while incorporating a heuristic function.
+The heuristic estimates the cost of the cheapest path from n to the goal, thereby reducing the amount of neighbors visited and finding the shortest path in less time than Dijkstra's.
-Dijkstra guarantees the shortest possible path (optimal).
-A* will also be optimal as the heuristic equation selected will not overestimate the true cost to reach the goal.
-A* will also use considerably memory than Dijkstra's algorithm.
-Greedy best first search will always choose the seemingly shortest cost edge.
+Greedy best first search only use the heuristic function which will always choose the current shortest cost edge.

 ### Search algorithms to choose from: